EvansWinner/Kallychore/README.md

 ## Notes

 Don't use back-ticks.
 Or dollar signs.
 I don't know why.
 Just don't.
 Or use them, but escape them in your source file.
-I don't know how to escape them in 'echo'.
+Or maybe don't -- I don't think I've tested it recently.
 Everything you think should just be an easy, quick little hack has to get complicated....
+Maybe you should test it and fix it (if it needs fixing) and, you know, all that stuff.
+I

 You could write the plain text part of your document any way you want.
 You could write it in Markdown, for instance, and pipe it into